hanabi/hanabi.github.io/README.md

 ### The Trash Push

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
 However, what if the useless card is actually the card on chop?
 Then it wouldn't be *Chop Moving* anything.
-* From *Good Touch Principle*, we know that it is pointless to spend a clue to touch useless cards on someone's chop, because if we just do nothing, the useless card will get automatically discarded.
+* From *Good Touch Principle*, we know that it is pointless to spend a clue to touch a useless card on someone's chop, because if we just do nothing, the useless card will get automatically discarded.
 * Subsequently, if this is done deliberately, it must have a meaning.
 By doing this, it means that we want to "push" the card that is next to the useless card onto the table.
 * For example, in a 3-player game where all of the 1's are played already:
   * Bob has no clued cards in his hand.
 His chop is his slot 5.